PYNQ is an open-source project from AMD®that makes it easier to use Adaptive Computing platforms.

 PYNQ is intended to be used by a wide range of designers and developers including:

 Software developers who want to take advantage of the capabilities of Adaptive Computing platforms without having to use ASIC-style design tools to design hardware.

 System architects who want an easy software interface and framework for rapid prototyping and development of their Zynq design.

 Hardware designers who want their designs to be used by the widest possible audience.

 Jupyter Notebookis a browser based interactive computing environment.
 Jupyter notebook documents can be created that include live code, interactive widgets, plots, explanatory text, equations, images and video.

 A PYNQ enabled Zynq board can be easily programmed in Jupyter Notebook using Python.

 Using Python, developers can use hardware libraries and overlays on the programmable logic.
-Hardware libraries, or overlays, can speed up software running on the PYNQ-Z1, and customize the hardware platform and interfaces.
+Hardware libraries, or overlays, can speed up software running on a Zynq board, and customize the hardware platform and interfaces.